PSYCHOL 4202 - Current Issues in Psychology

 - Assessment must maintain academic standards.

 Assessment DetailThe mid-semester exercise will be varied from one year to the next.
 In some years, it may involve the assessment of a particular article or reading.
 In others, students may be asked to give a presentation, prepare a Powerpoint, draft conference paper, or write a short essay.
-The examination (3 hours) will include a question from each of the 6 sections of the course.
+The examination (open book over 4 days) will include questions from each of the 6 sections of the course.
 Questions will require advanced conceptual knowledge concerning each topic and a demonstration of independent reading and/ or research.

 SubmissionPlease refer to the General Handbook for Undergraduate Psychology students (available at the link below) for details on submission process/requirements, penalties for late submission, the process of applying for extensions, and the staff “turn-around” timeline on assessments and the provision of feedback and policy relating to re-submission/redemptive work.